mac-comp127/units-and-coins/README.md

 - Change the code to use `int`.
 - Make sure our new test passes now.

+That’s a lot.
+Let’s take it step by step.

 ### Part 2d: Create the helper function

-We are going to extract the repeating pattern in `convertToCash` into a new helper function, `computeDenomination`, so that instead of an almost-repeating chunk of code, it becomes a series of calls to the same function.
+We are going to extract the repeating pattern in `convertToCash` into a new helper function, `computeDenomination`.
+Then, instead of an almost-repeating chunk of code, `convertToCash` will become a series of calls to the same function.
 (If you took COMP 123 at Mac, you might have done the “Row, Row, Row Your Code” activity.
 This is very similar.)

 Look at the repeating pattern in `convertToCash`.
 Think about what parameters the helper function is going to need.
 What changes between each repetition?
 What stays the same?
 What changes are just changes to variable names, versus changes to data / constants?
 What variables can be _local_ variables for the function?
 What variables need to live on between calls to the function?

+Here are two hints:

-Here is one hint: you can return the updated value of `amountRemaining`, and pass in `result` every time you call the function so the function can add to it.
+- You can return the updated value of `amountRemaining`.
+- You can pass in `result` as a parameter every time you call the function, so that the function can add to it.

 Make a list of parameters you think you will need, and the method’s return value.

 These are all tricky questions!
 Think about it, come up with a list, _then_ check your answer:

 <details>
-  <summary>Parameters and return value for `computeDenomination`</summary>
+  <summary>Parameters and return value for <code>computeDenomination</code></summary>

   Parameters: